kirakira-dev/NintendoClientsWiki/Pia-Protocol.md

 ![](https://www.dropbox.com/s/4fbobmcugbbokr3/rtt.png?raw=1)

+If no packet has been received from the target yet, the destination timer is set to 0.
+To avoid collisions, the destination timer is set to `0xFFFF` if it would otherwise be 0.

 ### Footer
 The footer is only used in LDN mode when a packet is sent to more than one console.
 It contains the [variable id](Pia-Types#variable-id) of all receiving consoles as 16-bit integers.